 This is the page for the Quality Assurance team.
-It includes links for QA services, documentation, tests, among with any information related to the different QA processes in the project.
+It includes links for QA services, documentation, tests and any information related to the different QA processes in the project.

 Weekly tests reports